KodyPay/kody-clientsdk-java6/README.md

 ## Payments API Reference

-Kody supports the following channels to accept payments via API.
+Kody supports the following channels to accept payments via API (using the Java 6 library).

 1. [**Terminal**](#terminal---in-person-payments) - In-person payments

 Each of these channels have their own collection of services that are available as method calls on the client library:
-- `KodyPayTerminalServiceApi`
+- `KodyPayTerminalService`

 ### Terminal - In-person payments